The Toddler Pillow and Other Room Safety Rules for the “Big Kid Bed”

 If the purpose of a pillow is to make sleep more comfortable, then shouldn’t we wait until our child needs it?
 After all, she’s been sleeping this long without it.
 If the lack of a pillow isn’t affecting your child’s sleep, there’s no harm in waiting to introduce one until your child is older.
 Depending upon where you look, this could mean anywhere from 18 months to 8 years.
 That’s a big gap!

-That’s a tough one, and to be quite honest, I really don’t have a definitive answer.
 Most children do not need a pillow as soon as they transition to a “big kid bed.”
-Although, some children may be ready as early as 2 years old, just don’t choose a big, fluffy feather pillow that your child would be lost in.
+Some children may be ready as early as 2 years old, just don’t choose a big, fluffy feather pillow that your child would be lost in.

-When your child is ready for a pillow (or you think they are), it’s important to choose a pillow that is soft yet firm to provide optimal support.
+When your child is ready for a pillow—or you think they are—it’s important to choose a pillow that is soft yet firm to provide optimal support.
 You may need to test a few different pillows before you find one that works for your child.
-With so many different options such as feathers, fiber fill, memory foam, and even pellets (yes, they exist, and no, I do not think these pillows are a good choice, as they can be extremely soft, additionally, the pellets used to fill these pillows could present a very serious choking hazard if the pillow ripped or burst. ), it may take some trial and error on your part.
+With so many different options such as feathers, fiber fill, memory foam, and more.
+It may take some trial and error on your part.

 You may also find that your child is not receptive to the introduction of a pillow.
 That’s okay!
 You can always try again in a few weeks or a month.
 I’ve even met children who preferred to sleep without a pillow at all.